 - adjust the legs to the height desired by pushing in the spring-loaded

 - make sure the legs are all the same height and that they are properly locked in position – the spring-loaded buttons make a clicking sound when they pop out of the holes properly

-- if you are using disposable liners place one in the pale pushing down into the bottom
+- if you are using disposable liners, place one in the pail pushing down into the bottom

 - any absorbent pads for the liner should be put in there as well

 - drop the commode pale into position in the pale holder before you put the seat on